DataONEorg/dataone-web/content/_index.md

 ---
-draft: true
 layout: index
-date: 2019-12-04T16:59:31-05:00
+date: 2019-12-04T21:59:31.000+00:00
 title: Data Observation Network for Earth
 description: Data Observation Network for Earth (DataONE) is the foundation of new innovative environmental science through a distributed framework and sustainable cyberinfrastructure that meets the needs of science and society for open, persistent, robust, and secure access to well-described and easily discovered Earth observational data.
 page_sections:
 - template: section
   type: default
-  title: ""
+  title: ''
-  intro: ""
+  intro: ''
   blocks:
   - template: two-columns
     columns: